PrachiBallal/SnakeGame_nodeJs/README.md

 ```
  scene: [MainScene]
 ```
 This is where all our scenes will be added.
-It is an array, containing all scenes defined.
+It is an array, containing all scenes defined in MainScene class.

 ```
 new Phaser.Game(config);